some-tortoise/macroGas/gas_app/README.md

 **Upload**

 The Upload page allows users to upload csv files.
+Once the file has been uploaded, you can choose 'Skip First Row' to remove the first row of the datatable.
+Enter a station and site name, then dataset can be added.

 **QA/QC**